 Shopping for Phuket Specialities

-Lor Rong Market is a small food market in Phuket Town where locals come for traditional Phuket dishes you won’t find anywhere else.
-Also known as Chamcha Market, it’s on Ranong Road past the local bus station and the famous Jui Tui Shrine.
+Cham Cha Market (ตลาดฉำฉา), sometimes called Lor Rong Market, is a small food market in Phuket Town where locals come for traditional Phuket dishes you won’t find anywhere else.
+The market is on Ranong Road, past the local bus station and the famous Jui Tui Shrine.
 I drove past this market for years without stopping.
 It looked like any other roadside food stall.
 That was a mistake.
-Once you know what to look for, Lor Rong becomes one of the most interesting food spots in Phuket Town.
+Once you know what to look for, Cham Cha Market becomes one of the most interesting food spots in Phuket Town.

 The market isn’t big.
 Just a covered area with maybe a dozen vendors.
 But the food here is special.
 These are old Phuket recipes passed down through generations, dishes with Chinese-Hokkien roots that you won’t find in tourist restaurants or even in Bangkok.
 The vendors are proud of what they make, and they’re always happy when visitors come to try.